verumlotus/circomlib-ml-vesta/README.md

-# Circom Circuits Library for Machine Learning
+# Circom Circuits Library for Machine Learning over the Vesta Curve Prime

+Circom circuits for ML, forked from [Socathie's repo](https://github.com/socathie/circomlib-ml).
+Designed for the Vesta Curve, but will work with BN-254 as long as all numbers are `< p // 2` where `p` is the BN-254 prime.

 Run `npm run test` to test all `circomlib-ml` circuit templates.